rbtnn/vim-coloredit/README.md

 When you edit `rgba()` or `hsla()`, this plugin does not support to edit the alpha value.

+Also this plugin provides to switch to another display-mode such as RGB and HSL.

 ## Requirements

 * Vim only.
 Does not support Neovim